Bachelor of Civil Law: Canada (BCL/LLB/LLL)

 The legal system in Canada principally adopts the English Common Law legal tradition in all provinces and territories, excluding Quebec.
 For historical reasons, Quebec has a hybrid legal system born of its French heritage in civil law.
-As a result, universities in Quebec (and others wishing to offer degrees suitable for practitioners in Quebec) must provide training in both Civil and Common Law.
+As a result, universities in Quebec (and others wishing to offer degrees suitable for practitioners in Quebec) must provide training in Civil Law.

 At McGill University, the bachelor's degree in Quebec Civil Law is called the BCL, to distinguish it from the first degree in Common Law (i.e., the JD, formerly the LLB) offered by that same university.
 Graduates earn both degrees concurrently; both are awarded after three to four years of study.

 The University of Ottawa, although located in Ontario, also offers a baccalaureate degree in Quebec Civil Law, which it styles the Licentiate of Laws (LLL or LL.L.; Legum Licentiatus), to distinguish it from the first degree in Common Law (i.e., the LLB, now renamed JD) offered by that same university.

 The other universities in Quebec that offer a baccalaureate degree in Quebec Civil Law (Université de Montréal, Université du Québec à Montréal, Université Laval and Université de Sherbrooke) call it an 'LL.B.' (baccalauréat en droit) though, in the past, the degree at Université de Montréal and Université Laval was styled as 'LL.L.'.